brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 **[Note: reference to c++ loops section?]**

 So whenever you are done drawing weird rectangle snakes, we can move on to adding repetition.
 Instead of drawing a single rectangle every frame during which the left mouse button is pressed, we can draw a burst of randomized rectangles.
-To create that burst, we are going use a for loop to generate a set some number of rectangles where each rectangle's grayscale color, width, height and offset from mouse position will be randomly chosen from a range of values.
+To create that burst, we are going use a for loop to generate a set some number of rectangles where each rectangle's parameters are randomly chosen from a set of values.
+So what can we randomize?
+Grayscale color, width and height are easy candidates.
+We can also use a small positive or negative value to randomly offset each rectangle from mouse position.
 Modify your `draw` function to look like this:

 ```c++
     if (isLeftMousePressed) {